 The ability to add a site search box is not available for free plans.
 For more information, see Functionality by billing plan.

 Setting up a site search box involves adjusting the overall site search settings, adding a site search gadget, and adjusting the gadget's settings.

 From the site search gadget's settings, you can control the appearance and behavior of the search box, and set the default content to be searched.
 From the site search settings, administrators can control whether events, member profiles, and hidden pages – those not included in your site menu – are included in the search results.

 From the site search settings, you can control whether certain kinds of content are included in site search results.

-To display the site search settings, hover over the Settings menu and select the Site option.
-From the list of site settings, click Site search settings.
+To display the site search settings, go to the Website module (by clicking the Website menu) then click the Settings menu and select the Site search option (under Site settings).

 Search pages not in menu